aid8/Ascension/README.md

         Purpose: Delete the Course from the database.
 Check first if there are students  that have this course, if yes, throw an error.

         Function: GetCourseData()
-        Parameters: CourseID
+        Parameters: CourseID, Type
-        Purpose: Retrieve the data stored in Course object
+        Purpose: Retrieve the data stored in Course object, or returns query's result if Type is equal to 1

         Function: GetCourses()
         Parameters: